anupriyamranjit/shopify-challenge-summer-2022/README.md

 ## Delete Inventory Items
-To delete an Inventory Item go to http://localhost:3000/viewItems then click the x button on top of any items in the list this will take you to http://localhost:3000/deleteItem/{id}
+To delete an Inventory Item go to http://localhost:3000/viewItems then click the x button on top of any item in the list this will take you to http://localhost:3000/deleteItem/{id}
 where you can choose how many of that item you want to delete

 If you delete more items then the quantity avaliable it will delete the item as a whole so you cannot see it anymore in http://localhost:3000/viewItems

 ## Update Inventory Items
+To update an Inventory Item go to http://localhost:3000/viewItems then click the pencil icon beside the x icon on top of any item in the list this will take you to http://localhost:3000/updateItem/{id}
+where you can choose what fields you want to update

+Note: If you set the quantity to be 0 this will delete the item

 ## Get All Inventory Items
+To see all current Inventory Items go to http://localhost:3000/viewItems

 ## Create Groups
+To create an Inventory Item go to http://localhost:3000/addGroups and fill out all relevant fields

 ## Delete Groups
+To delete groups go to http://localhost:3000/viewGroups, click the x icon above any of the groups

+This will delete the groups

+Note: My implementation fo delete group does not delete the items in that group rather it makes the item in to no groups

 ## Update Groups